 - Ensuring the project meets its key deliverables and stays on budget.

-- Assisting in the final stages of closing down the project when it has reached its completion.
+- Winding down the project when it has reached its completion.

 FSA is a 3 year programme of experimental research with 2 partners, funded by the Food Standards Agency under the Organic Environmental Contaminants Research Programme.
 It aims to investigate the transfer of organic contaminants to milk due to cows ingesting waste materials used as bedding or as soil conditioner on pasture.
 The programme also examines the uptake of organic contaminants by carrots and cereals grown in soil amended with waste-derived soil conditioners.

 A variety of waste materials are recycled in agriculture with the benefit of reducing pressure on virgin resources.
 Recycled waste materials, such as untreated waste wood shavings or paper sludge from paper recycling mills, can be effectively used as animal bedding in livestock production.

 The Role of PMO is to provide the overall programme management throughout the duration of the research, ensuring effective partner communication, and timely implementation of deliverables.
 We also lead and facilitate dissemination activities including organising project events and managing the programme’s online presence and website: http://www.foodagrirecycledwaste.org/